-Turquoise Blog’s 11 Desserts Worth Discovering in MTL 2019
+Turquoise Blog’s 11 Desserts Worth Discovering in Montreal 2019

 Who doesn’t love dessert?!
 Okay, I’m more of a savoury person myself, but I’ve grown to appreciate (and sadly, crave) desserts too, more and more with all these restaurant outings!
 So, I figured I’d put a list together of some of my favorites of the year!